aktgpt/brevis/README.md

 <p>
     <img src="final_results.png" alt="drawing" style="width:1200px;"/>
-    <center>Comparison of images generated from the bright-field z-stack and the ground truth fluorescence images. \textbf{A-C}.
-Generated images for the nuclei, lipid droplets and cytoplasm, with zoomed in regions showing some well reconstructed areas alongside some more problematic locations. \textbf{D-F} Ground truth images with corresponding zoomed in regions. \textbf{G} Maximum projection of the bright-field z-stack with corresponding zoomed in regions.</center>
+    <center>Comparison of images generated from the bright-field z-stack and the ground truth fluorescence images.
+(A-C) Generated images for the nuclei, lipid droplets and cytoplasm, with zoomed in regions showing some well reconstructed areas alongside some more problematic locations.
+(D-F) Ground truth images with corresponding zoomed in regions.
+(G) Maximum projection of the bright-field z-stack with corresponding zoomed in regions.</center>
 </p>

 The content and structure of the repo is given by the following: